 By Will Herron, Adult Ministries Director.

 For many, Sunday mornings have become a lot more chilled out these past few months.
-What once was a crazy dash to get everyone out the door in time for a church service has now become a somewhat leisurely paced journey all the way to our favorite armchair or sofa.
+What once was a crazy dash to get everyone out the door in time for a church service has now become a somewhat leisurely-paced journey all the way to our favorite armchair or sofa.
 Not to mention bedheads, pajamas, and pop tarts being entirely permissible and welcome.

 The unprecedented impact of COVID-19 upon the global church has caused a seismic shift in terms of in-person/online church attendance.
 Whilst doing church online is not a new venture by any means (Life Church in Oklahoma City introduced an “internet campus” back in 2006), church leadership is now responding to what could be a permanent shift of church attendees to an online format.
 No longer a minor supplementary ministry to the homebound, online church could very well become the norm for peoples’ church service experience.

-The question for church leader and layperson alike: Is this forced cultural shift one that we should endorse and encourage in the long term?
+The question for church leaders and layperson alike: Is this forced cultural shift one that we should endorse and encourage in the long term?
 Simply put, is church online a healthy alternative to the in-person experience?

 What seems clear in Scripture is that the “church” isn’t so much an event or location (in some ways we’ve adopted the word to mean as such) but rather a body of people.
 I’ve seen this affirmed in some churches adopting the tagline: The building may be closed, but the church is open.
 Just because we can’t meet as the church, doesn’t mean that the church can’t continue to exist and thrive in the meantime.
 The innovation of online services ensures a measure of church life continues despite restrictions on gathering.
 I’ve never been more grateful for the technology to maintain a sense of connection and provide a channel of ministry than at a time like this.